JonathanGoh95/wordle-project/README.md

 - Confetti Animation upon Player Win (Sourced from Canvas Confetti Library)
 - Background Music with a Mute/Unmute button (Sourced from Pixabay Music)
 - Tile Animations (Sourced from Animate.css Library)
+- Game Statistics such as Number of Games Played, Win Percentage, Winning Streaks, etc. to be stored in localStorage.
+An option to reset/clear the stats has been added as well.

 ## Project Wireframes